-This report describes the case of Criminal Sentencing AI technologies as a research project and outlines the background and the rationale to suggest a research plan.
-There is a rise in criminal sentencing AI technologies within the court system.
-There are eight states with documented uses, by including the recidivism score of the individual within the sentencing process.
-Those states are Arizona, Colorado, Delaware, Florida, Kentucky, Louisiana, Oklahoma, Virginia, Washington, and Wisconsin.
-While a promising technology AI can lead to inheriting biases of those who create them.
-When deciding the sentencing of an individual, it’s important to think about the factual data and also the context of the situations that occurred with that particular incident.
-By employing and relying specifically on criminal sentencing technologies, we eliminate due process, while also removing the "human” from the judicial system, where it’s already minimal.
-The question becomes, are these tools harming individuals negatively at a disproportionate rate versus others?
-Additionally, whether these tools are actually helpful or successful in predicting the possibility of recidivism?
-In this research project, I plan to evaluate the effectiveness of the tool Compas, while also looking at whether there is a need for “the human” in the judicial system, particularly, with the sentencing of individuals.
+This report presents the case of Criminal Sentencing AI technologies as a research project, outlining the background and rationale to suggest a research plan.
+There has been a rise in the use of criminal sentencing AI technologies within the court system, with eight states incorporating recidivism scores into their sentencing processes.
+These states are Arizona, Colorado, Delaware, Florida, Kentucky, Louisiana, Oklahoma, Virginia, Washington, and Wisconsin.
+While AI holds promise, it can also inherit biases from its creators.
+When determining an individual's sentence, it is crucial to consider both factual data and the context of the specific incident.
+Relying solely on criminal sentencing technologies eliminates due process and further removes the "human" element from an already minimal judicial system.
+The question arises whether these tools disproportionately harm individuals and whether they are genuinely helpful or successful in predicting recidivism rates.
+In this research project, I aim to evaluate the effectiveness of the Compas tool while also examining the need for a "human" presence in the judicial system, particularly concerning the sentencing of individuals.